-The best time to see the seals is in the winter months (November to February).
-This is the time they come ashore to give birth to their adorable pups.
+The best time to see the seals are in the winter months (November to February).
+This is the time they come ashore to give birth to their pups.

 By February most of the pups have matured to adolescents.
 However, the numbers of seals on the beaches are still staggering.

 Around the Christmas period, when there are the highest number of seal pups on the beach, volunteers from Friends of Horsey Seals are out and about in the car park and along the paths to talk to visitors and give out information about the seals.